paulwarren/nzde/dict/B/README.md

  <i>v.</i> (Rural) to buy stock for short-term fattening or breeding purposes.
 (See bought-in; flying stock)

+## Buy Kiwi Made

+ <i>n.</i> (Commerce) a movement started in 1908 to promote the purchase of New Zealand-made goods and the use of Mew Zealand services.

 ## buyer

 <b>1</b> <i>n.</i> (Rural) [sp. use] stock agent who arranges purchase and sale of livestock or a meat buyer who arranges purchase of stock for slaughter.